 The Bottom Line

 Dental issues are best prevented or controlled from an early age.
 Remember that sugary foods, thumb-sucking and poor dental hygiene can affect children into adulthood.
-If you notice something worrying about your child’s teeth or mouth formation, take them for a checkup as soon as you can.
+If you notice something worrying about your child’s teeth or mouth formation, take them for a checkup with the Dentist In Altamonte Springs as soon as you can.